vmware-archive/purser/README.md

 Kuber is a CLI extension to Kubernetes.
 More specifically, it is a ``kubectl`` plugin that helps you query for cost based on native Kubernetes artifacts as well as your own custom defined services.
 In addition, kuber allows for alerting on budget adherence and helps enforce budgets and savings.

+Kuber currently supports Kubernetes deployments on Amazon Web Services.
+Support for VMware vSphere, Azure, Google Compute AEngine and other platforms are planned.

 ## How does it work

 Using Kuber is simple and similar to the declarative philosphy adpated by Kubeernetes and kubectl